An Overview of Private Limited Company Registration

 Every Private Limited shall file its Income Tax Return by 30th September of each year for the income earned in the previous financial year.

 - GST Returns: To be filed every month.

 Other Periodic Compliances: Like a change in directors, increase in capital, etc. shall be done on a date basis.

 The process of PVT LTD Company registration needs around 8 to 12 business days.
 If all the details filled are correct and documents submitted are complete, then the time taken for registration can be minimised.

 Yes, a Private Company must use the word “Private Limited” as a suffix.

 A minimum of two directors and shareholders are needed for the process of private company registration.
 Moreover, the same individuals can act as Directors as well as Shareholders of the company.

 No, an individual must be at least 18 years old to become a director in a Private Limited Company.

-There is no need for the promoters to present themselves before the authority, since the process of private limited company registration is done 100% online.
+There is no need for the promoters to present themselves before the authority, since the process of private ltd company registration is done 100% online.

-The documents needed for obtaining Private Limited Company Registration include ID and Address proofs of the Directors; Address proof and Utility Bills of the registered address; and Bank Statements of the company.
+The documents needed for obtaining Private LTD Company Registration include ID and Address proofs of the Directors; Address proof and Utility Bills of the registered address; and Bank Statements of the company.